Last Revision Date: March 1, 2023

 International Data Transfers

 The Company is a U.S. company and Company’s U.S. business operations are primarily conducted in the State of California, U.S.A.
 We operate our company and administer this Privacy Notice under applicable U.S. and California laws and regulations.
-If you use our Sites from outside United States, your Personal Information will be transferred to, stored in and be processed in the United States, Japan and/or in other countries by the Company and/or its Affiliates in the manner described in this Privacy Notice.
+If you use our Sites or services from outside United States, your Personal Information will be transferred to, stored in and be processed in the United States, Japan and/or in other countries by the Company and/or its Affiliates in the manner described in this Privacy Notice.
 Please note that privacy laws of the United States and the State of California may differ from the laws in the country where you are located and may not provide you the same rights or protections for your Personal Information as those laws.
-However, we have taken appropriate safeguards to require that your Personal Information will remain protected in accordance with this Notice.
+However, we have taken appropriate safeguards to require that your Personal Information will remain protected in accordance with this Privacy Notice.
 These safeguards include implementing the European Commission’s Standard Contractual Clauses for transfers of Personal Information with our third party service providers and customers, which require all parties to protect personal information they process from the EEA in accordance with European data protection law.
 Further details can be provided upon request.

 We will normally collect Personal Information from you only (i) where we need the Personal Information to perform a contract with you, (ii) where the processing is in our legitimate interests, or (iii) where we have your consent to do so.
 In some cases, we may also have a legal obligation to collect Personal Information from you.